INFO-ESIPE/note-taking/ESIPE/Semestre 5 (Pavie)/Information Security/06 - Diffie-Hellman/06 - Diffie-Hellman.md

 However, **it is vulnerable to active MITM attacks** — which can occur if the adversary establishes the DE procedure with Alice and pretends to be Bob.
 	There is no **mutual authentication** (Alice is sure that she is talking to Bob, and likewise) that mitigates this issue*

-MITM attacks are extremely common in the wild
-	*Mail delivery, Proxies, Routers, TOR Network ...*